 - Browse works by Robert Lloyd

-- Browse commercial CDs featuring music by Robert Lloyd
+- Browse recordings available to purchase featuring music by Robert Lloyd

 - Browse events featuring music by Robert Lloyd

-Since 1986, Robert Lloyd has established himself as an international composer, keyboard player, performer and teacher, writing music for concerts, multi-media, screen, modern dance and theatre.
-His unique music, described by the New York Times as Shimmering driving score, has captivated audiences around the world.
+Since 1986, Robert Lloyd has established himself as an international composer, performer and teacher, writing music for concerts, multi-media, screen, modern dance and theatre.
+His unique music, described by The New York Times as 'shimmering driving score', has captivated audiences around the world.

-Robert's qualifications include a 2 year Doctorate studies in Creative Arts/Music, studies with Dr Jim Franklin, University of Western Sydney, and a Bachelor of Music/Education, Adelaide University.
+Robert's qualifications include 2-year doctorate studies in Creative Arts/Music, studies with Dr Jim Franklin, University of Western Sydney, and a Bachelor of Music/Education, Adelaide University.

 Some projects include music for Ohio Ballet's Feral, choreographed by Molissa Fenley, Bold New Buildings for Australian Dance Theatre and Nullabor for Molissa Fenley, Joyce Theatre, New York and American tours.